Irishbecky91/TheWaggingTailor/README.md

 #### **Database Structure**
-In addition to wireframes, a Database ER Disgram was mocked up to show the relationship between the various database structures.
+In addition to wireframes, a Database ER Diagram was mocked up to show the relationship between the various database structures.

 ![Database ER Diagram](static/media/README/database-diagram.png)